 - 1. To ensure that the Incumbent / Training Incumbent and SSM understand each other's pressures and points of view, and value the others' skills, gifts and talents - 2.
 To monitor the support and Ministry and Training Agreement (MTA), to ensure they are being followed, to develop the SSMs ministry skills as necessary within their own context - 3.
 To encourage a sound theological understanding that SSM ministry is different from but not essentially subordinate to stipendiary ministry, working within collaborative teams. - 4.
 To encourage good practice in the balancing of time commitments, priorities, "being versus doing", a healthy understanding of authority and responsibility, an outward focussed mission focus, and to understand the responsibility of "leading from the second chair" - 5.
-To support the SSM in an ongoing relationship of mutual trust and support outside of a line management or spiritual directional relationship within a subordinate role, which limits their future 'deployability'.
+To support the SSM in an ongoing relationship of mutual trust and support outside of a line management or spiritual directional relationship or no experience of simultaneously working within two or more contexts, and with little understanding of the peculiar pressures faced by SSMs.
+Some stipendiary colleagues may also have a preconceived idea of the role of an SSM working within a subordinate role, which limits their future 'deployability'.
 Appropriate mentoring might help SSMs to imaginatively explore the possibilities